Ultimate Road Trip – The scenic Overseas Highway

 92.6 — Burton Drive, Harry Harris Park oceanside.
 This small park has a man-made beach, picnic tables, a picnic shelter and a playground.
 It’s a great stop for a picnic or swim on your roadtrip.
 There is a $5 admission for those over 16 on Saturday, Sunday and federal holidays.
 Incidentally, the early community of Planter was here.

-92.0 — YAK – Bottle Key Launch.
+92.0 — KAYAK – Bottle Key Launch.
 Public boat launch, bayside.
 Turn right onto Jo-Jean Way.

 91.9 — Old Tavernier Post office; Old Settlers Park, oceanside historic Tavernier Hotel, oceanside.
 This was the center of the early community of Tavernier.